Hotmoka/hotmoka/README.md

 Note how the block height increases and that the application hash changes whenever a block contains transactions (`validTxs`>0), reflecting the fact that the state has been modified.

+### Starting a Tendermint Hotmoka Node with Docker

+### Publishing a Tendermint Hotmoka Node on Amazon EC2

+We have published a Hotmoka node on our machine (the localhost).
+This might not be the best place where the node should be published, since our machine might not allow external connections from the internet and since we might want to turn it off after we stop working with it.
+In reality, a node should be published on a machine that can receive external connections and that is always on, at least for a long period.
+There are many solutions for that.
+Here, we describe the simple technique of using a rented machine from Amazon EC2's computing cloud [[EC2]](#EC2).
+This service offers a micro machine for free, while more powerful machines require one to pay for their use.
+Since the micro machine is enough for our purposes, EC2 is a good candidate for experimentation.

 ## Memory Nodes

 The Tendermint nodes of the previous section form a real blockchain.